unixfy/gambitprofit-api-backend/README.md

 ## Description of folders

 - backend-api-calculations: The models which perform calculations to populate the calculated fields in Strapi.
+Zip this up and drop it in /opt/strapi/app/api/gambit-plays
 - update-from-gambitrewards-script: The script which updates the API data automatically, pulling from GambitRewards.com.
 Designed to be run on AWS Lambda.